Pranav5435/City-Of-Oakland-Illegal-Dumping-Practicum-Project/README.md

 If the confidence is higher than 0.6, the program will trigger the alert.

-This process can reach at least 4.5 frames per second, and as fast as 6 frames per second depends on the number of people in the scene.
+This process can reach at least 4.5 frames per second, and as fast as 12 frames per second depends on the number of people in the scene.
 ```

 * Designed an API backend which can be used in the future: See [1234567Yang/IllegalDumpingAPIBackend](https://github.com/1234567Yang/IllegalDumpingAPIBackend)
-* Designed the database structure with 1-3NF: See [database/](database/)
+* Designed the database structure and write the code (MySQL) with 1-3NF: See [database/](database/)

 # OaklandDumpingFrontend